Analytify/wp-analytify/readme.txt

 == Changelog ==

 = 1.2.3 - 2015-12-06 =
+* Bug Fix     : Don't load statistics for draft/trash/new posts.
+Load only for Published posts/pages.
 * Bug Fix     : Update Notice messages for settings page.
 * New Feature : Compatible for WordPress 4.4